Islam in New York City: Immigration and Nationality Act of 1965

 The passing of the Hart-Celler Act in 1965 opened the way for a rapid growth of immigration into the United States from several Muslim-majority countries.
 Prior to this moment, immigration had been severely restricted by ethnic quotas.
 Beginning most notably during the 1970s, a wave of Muslims from Asia and Africa began arriving into New York City.
 The majority of current Muslim residents trace their history in the city to this wave.

+1980s to present

 In the 1980s and 1990s, the city began receiving Muslim refugees from war-torn areas of the world, as well as green card lottery recipients from countries such as Bangladesh and the new Central Asian republics.
 Through skilled employment visas and family reunification programs, immigration also increased from countries such as Pakistan, Senegal, Ghana, Guyana, Egypt, Palestine, and Yemen.
 Most of these new immigrants settled in the outer boroughs, in neighborhoods such as Bay Ridge, Jackson Heights, Midwood, Astoria, Boerum Hill, and the West Bronx.
 Alongside other foreign-born residents, they would play a key role in reviving the city's fortunes following the crisis years of the 1970s.
+As of 2024, a significant new wave of Chinese Uyghur Muslims is fleeing religious persecution in northwestern China’s Xinjiang Province and seeking religious freedom in New York, concentrating in Queens.